davidstump/SwiftPhoenixClient/README.md

-In contrast to Phoenix.Socket javascript library, in Swift Phoenix Client you don't use a channel object to send data to a channel, you send the data through a Phoenix.Socket object directly using the `send` method, which receives one
+In contrast to Phoenix.Socket javascript library, in Swift Phoenix Client you don't use a channel object to send data to a channel, you send the data through a Socket object directly using the `send` method, which receives one
 parameter:

 * data: A Phoenix.Payload object with the data to send.